 - South Korea

 What Time of Year is EDC Held?

 EDC Las Vegas is typically held in May, but the COVID-19 pandemic has required some rescheduling on the part of many different festivals, EDC included.
-EDC will be held October 2-4, 2020 in Las Vegas, August 15-16, 2020 in South Korea, and November 13-15, 2020 in Orlando.
-The weather for EDC is notoriously hot (hey, it’s Las Vegas in May), and even with the temporary move to October, it’s likely to stay that way, so planning accordingly is important to make sure you have a great (and well-hydrated) time.
+This year's event will be held in Las Vegas on October 22-24, 2021 during a special rescheduled date due to the COVID-19 pandemic.
+The weather for EDC is notoriously hot, and even with the temporary move to October, it’s likely to stay that way, so planning accordingly is important to make sure you have a great (and well-hydrated) time.

 Photo Credit: EDC/Insomniac Events